 In some cases, encrypting data is a personal preference.
 In other cases, it is the law.
 To use the healthcare industry as an example, Norton points out that the "Health Insurance Portability and Accountability Act (HIPAA) requires healthcare providers to implement security features that help protect patients' sensitive health information online."

-By this point, we hope that you understand the importance of encrypting sensitive data.
+By this point, we hope that you understand the importance of encryption of sensitive data.
 Whether at work or home, no one is safe from the threat that cybercriminals pose.
 Though there are many steps one can take to protect themselves, encrypting data makes it "unreadable" to those who shouldn't be seeing it.

 If you are running a business, consider checking on government regulations for the particular industry in which you operate.
 You may be required to encrypt or take a specific action when it comes to customer or patient data.
 Even if it is not mandated by law, you may still want to encrypt sensitive data regardless.